 The chimney should be cleaned twice annually.
-The chimney cannot be cleaned through the stove, it will be necessary to provide a cleaning door in the flue in close proximity to the stove.
+The chimney can be cleaned through the stove by removing the top baffle.
 The flue liner should be cleaned in accordance with manufacturers instructions.
 Always use a brush with plastic bristles that is the correct size to reach all areas of the flue.